-conflict.
+The test applied [for] the existence of an armed conflict for the purpose of the rules contained in common Article 3 focuses on two aspects of a conflict; the intensity of the conflict and the organization of the parties to the conflict.
 In an armed conflict of an internal or mixed character, these closely related criteria are used solely for the purpose, at a minimum, of distinguishing an armed conflict from banditry, unorganized and short-lived insurrection, or terrorist activities, which are not subject to humanitarian law.77

 Two issues exist with this description, however.
-First, this test has been interpreted to apply only to non-international armed conflicts rather than conflicts between nation states.
-Second, even within this detailed test, there appears to be a presupposition that there is, or has been, a resort to some form of kinetic warfare.
+First, this test has been interpreted to apply only to non-international armed conflicts rather than conflicts between nation states.78 Second, even within this detailed test, there appears to be a presupposition that there is, or has been, a resort to some form of kinetic warfare.

 There is also no discussion by the Tadić court as to what actually constitutes the armed portion of a conflict.
 Does it require only that the parties be carrying weapons openly as a threat?
 Or is there some requirement that these arms be used?
-Mere carrying of arms is almost certainly not sufficient, as even those troops charged by the U.N. to conduct peacekeeping operations are typically carrying weapons as they go about their missions.
-Indeed, the three basic principles of peacekeeping operations that the U.N. outlines envisage there may be some use of force by those troops charged with a peacekeeping mandate but does not further define what that force is.
+Mere carrying of arms is almost certainly not sufficient, as even those troops charged by the U.N. to conduct peacekeeping operations are typically carrying weapons as they go about their missions.79 Indeed, the three basic principles of peacekeeping operations that the U.N. outlines envisage there may be some use of force by those troops charged with a peacekeeping mandate but does not further define what that force is.
+80